data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-dimensional-loading-from-the-persistent-staging-area.md

 LEFT JOIN Table2 ON NOT (Table2.EFFECTIVE_DATETIME >= R.EXPIRY_DATETIME OR Table2.EXPIRY_DATETIME <= R.EFFECTIVE_DATETIME)
 ```

+## Considerations and consequences

+* Persistent Staging Areas typically lack placeholder logic and expiry handling, so downstream layers must manage defaults and unknowns explicitly.
+* Range-based joins can be resource-intensive; ensure appropriate indexing and partitioning on effective/expiry timestamps.
+* When reloading historical data, confirm that overlapping intervals are handled deterministically to avoid duplicate slices.

 ## Related patterns

 * Design Pattern 019 - Data Vault - Creating Dimensions from Hub tables.
 * Design Pattern 006 - Generic - Managing temporality by using Start, Process and End dates.